upyesp/upyesp.org/content/posts/winwdows-ssh-mfa-fido2-yubikey/index.md

 ## Install The Latest Version of OpenSSH for Windows

 SSH is included in Windows as a `Windows Optional Feature`, see the [Microsoft Docs](https://docs.microsoft.com/en-us/windows-server/administration/openssh/openssh_install_firstuse) page for more information.
 As such it is updated as part of Windows Feature Updates.
-Currently such updates are released infrequently, only once or twice per year.
-The result being the version of SSH typically available in Windows is potentially several versions behind the latest available.

 To find the version currently installed, use: